 If you experience a mildew smell in your clothes, you can take a few simple measures to fix the problem.
 For instance, using scented vinegar as a replacement for fabric softener can help you resolve this problem.

 However, do not use too much vinegar in addition to your regular detergent.
 Consider washing your clothes with vinegar or baking soda once a month to keep mildew away from your laundry.
-You can also use a few squirts of our All-Natural Odor Eliminator & Surface Cleaning Spray on recently worn athletic wear before tossing in the hamper or gym bag to help neutralize mold, mildew, fungus and bacteria that can form.
+You can also use a few squirts of our Odor Eliminator + Air Freshener Ultra Mist Spray on recently worn athletic wear before tossing in the hamper or gym bag to help neutralize odors as well.

 We hope this blog post helped you to get the mildew and mold smell out of your clothes.
-As an all natural odor eliminator & air purifier manufacturer, we understand how important it is for you to make your house and household items smell great.
+As an odor eliminator & air freshener manufacturer, we understand how important it is for you to make your house and household items smell great.

-Browse through our website to learn more about Azuna and our air cleaning solutions that you can use with peace of mind.
+Browse through our website to learn more about Azuna and our funk fighting solutions that you can use with peace of mind.